isaaclacoba/LinkedListExercises/Readme.md

 This exercise tries to help to understand one of the most basics data structure: the linked list.

+## Exercises

+So far we are focusing on the most basic data structure: Linked List.
+You can find two branches in this project: one for single linked list and another for double linked list.

+The code tries to guide you through the exercises as we explore different aspect of this data estructure.
+At the same time, we'll try to show some common design patters broadly used in the industry.

 ## Before starting the programming...

 **Reading**: https://en.wikipedia.org/wiki/Linked_list